otterize/helm-charts/otterize-kubernetes/README.md

 | Key                                         | Description                                                    | Default |
 |---------------------------------------------|----------------------------------------------------------------|---------|
 | `spireIntegrationOperator.useOtterizeCloud` | Use otterize cloud for certificate management instead of spire | `false` |

+## Network mapper parameters
+All configurable parameters of the network mapper can be configured under the alias `networkMapper`.
+Further information about network mapper parameters can be found [in the network mapper's chart](https://github.com/otterize/helm-charts/tree/main/network-mapper).

 ## Resource configuration
 | Component                  | Key                                  | Default  |